-As the date of the Annual Report, the Company had 23,191,605 fully paid ordinary shares and 6,850,000 terminating preference shares subject to escrow restrictions until 20 December 2006.
+The Company has 23,191,605 fully paid ordinary shares and 6,850,000 terminating preference shares subject to escrow restrictions until 20 December 2006.

 Use of Cash and Assets

 Since the Company's listing on the Australian Stock Exchange, the Company has used its cash and assets that it had at the time of listing in a way consistent with its stated business objectives.